HanielB/2021.1-fm/dafny.md

 instructions](https://marketplace.visualstudio.com/items?itemName=correctnessLab.dafny-vscode).
 This
 extension contains everything you need, including its own copy of Dafny.

+**Note**: you need to have .NET installed.
+Only the runtime one is necessary.
+If you want to install it on Ubuntu, for example, you can follow [these instructions](https://docs.microsoft.com/en-us/dotnet/core/install/linux-ubuntu), or likewise look for similar instructions for your environment.

 # Using Dafny

 Opening a Dafny file (with a `.dfy` extension) with Visual Studio or Visual Studio Code will allow you to see syntax highlighting as well as any errors, as underlined text, in the code or specification.
 Dafny is reinvoked automatically as you edit the text.